SpaceChuck/taze-adam-level-repo-example/README.md

-# taze-adam-level-repo-example
+# taze-adam-level-repo
-Example Taze Adam level repository
+Template for Taze Adam level repositories. <br>
+Read the comments in [Index.json](tzadam/Index.json) and [Properties.json](tzadam/Properties.json) for more info.